matthewstokeley/matthewstokeley/README.md

 ### A repository for a portfolio
-Hi, this is the repository for my portfolio, which you can view at matthewstokeley.github.io[http://matthewstokeley.github.io]
+Hey, this is the repository for my portfolio, which you can view at [matthewstokeley.github.io](http://matthewstokeley.github.io)

 ### Let's work?